- The Poqet PC was a remarkable computer produced by Poqet Computers Corporation in 1989.

 - The PCMCIA: Type II slot is non-compatible with many flash disks and modems.

-Poqet PC: Is It a Buy?
+Poqet PC: Was It a Good Buy?